collective/Products.remember/README.txt

 PluggableAuthService-based user folders, and thus will not work with a typical Plone 2.5 (and greater) installation.
-There is a migration path provided for folks with existing CMFMember-based sites who would like to migration to Plone 2.5.2 and remember.
+There is a migration path provided for folks with existing CMFMember-based sites who would like to migration to Plone 2.5.X and remember.
 For instructions on performing such migrations, please refer to the README.txt file in the cmfmember subdirectory.

+NOTE: This version of Remember requires Plone 3.0 or 3.1, it does NOT support Plone 2.5.
+If you have a CMFMember-based Plone 2.1 solution, you should initially migrate to Remember 1.0 and Plone 2.5.
+Once this is working correctly, then you can upgrade to Remember 1.1 and Plone 3 with little problem.

 For questions and support, please see the remember mailing list: http://www.openplans.org/projects/remember/lists/remember/